g4m817/llm-instruction-adherence/README.md

 # Early-Tripwire for System-Instruction Adherence

+NOTE: You can probably call this a total rip off of Attention Tracker, just using a few different features and a tighter scope and internal scoring, you wouldn't be wrong.

 > **TL;DR**: This repo experiments with a super-lightweight, inference-time heuristic that watches a single forward pass (attentions + hidden states) and *tries* to block/flag responses that drift away from a very strict **system instruction**.
 It’s **not** a full mitigation, just a defense-in-depth tripwire you can drop in front of generation.

-I’m not claiming SOTA or correctness—I probably goofed up parts of my testing.
+I’m not claiming this is novel or even that it works, I probably goofed up parts of my testing.
 I don’t have practical ML experience; this was research I did a couple years ago, shelved, and finally shoved onto GitHub.
 If you try it and find issues, I’d genuinely love to hear it—open an issue and tell me I’m wrong!

 ---

 ## Why this exists

 Most safety work targets **general safety**.
-This project explores something narrower and weirder: **strict adherence to a specific system instruction**, e.g., “don’t say `<forbidden>`,” even under prompt pressure.
+This project explores something narrower: **strict adherence to a specific system instruction**, e.g., “don’t say `<forbidden>`,” even under prompt pressure.
 The question that sparked this was:

-> *“Is it possible to weight system instructions versus user input—even though they’re tokenized together—using only signals we can grab from a single forward pass?”*
+> *“Is it possible to weight system instructions versus user input—even though they’re tokenized together?”*

+My original goal was actually to modify the attention layers during generation to enforce strict adherence, but that just ended up producing absurd results.
+I then pivoted to the collection and scoring mechanisms.

-This repo is my tiny, hacky attempt to probe that question.
+In short, this repo is my tiny, hacky attempt to probe the initial question and the evolved questions about how to separate system and user instructions.
 This approach is only intended to approach systems, which have tight scopes on what kind of output they want to generate.
 This could never work for something like a general purpose model where creativity is required, it would trip on general usage.
 The goal here is to enforce instructions on thinly scoped inferences where instructions are law and creativity could be a security issue instead of a feature.

 ---